-How does passive smoking affect children's lungs?
+How can passive smoking affect your child's lungs?

-What is passive smoking?
+- What is passive smoking?

+Passive smoking is when you breathe in someone else’s cigarette, pipe, or cigar smoke.
 Babies and children are more likely to be harmed by passive smoking because their lungs haven’t finished growing.

 - slow down the development of your child’s lungs

-- increase the risk of premature birth and low birth weight.
-Children born prematurely or with a low birth weight are more likely to develop a lung condition
+- increase the risk of premature birth and low birth weight - children born prematurely or with a low birth weight are more likely to develop a lung condition

-Infants and children who are exposed to tobacco smoke are more likely to:
+Babies and children who are exposed to tobacco smoke are more likely to:

 - develop asthma and have more severe asthma attacks

-- develop infections like pneumonia or bronchiolitis
+- develop infections like bronchiolitis and pneumonia

 - have ear infections